yqyeoh/techpass-tenant-docs/docs/vendors.md

 You can then proceed to add the vendor as a [co-admin](namespaces#Managing-Tenant-Admins) or add as an [application user](applications#Managing-Access-to-your-App)!

 ?> To edit your vendor info, simply click on the edit icon beside your vendor row!

+## Request for SEED on behalf of vendor
+1. There are 3 possible SEED status:
+   - <strong>Not Required</strong> - user has not been assigned SEED licenses
+   - <strong>License Assigned</strong> - user has been assigned SEED licenses but has yet to onboard their device to SEED
+   - <strong>Fully Onboarded </strong> - user has been fully onboarded to SEED.

+2. User will need to have the necessary SEED licenses assigned to them before they can onboard their device to SEED.

+3. To request for SEED licenses on behalf of vendor, click on the edit icon beside the vendor row.

+3. Click on 'Request for SEED' (button will be displayed if SEED Status is 'Not Required').
+This will assign user with the necessary SEED licenses and send a SEED onboarding email to them.
+User will need to follow the instructions in the email to onboard their device to SEED.